mia-platform/custom-plugin-lib/README.md

 Now you can consult the swagger documentation of the service at [http://localhost:3000/documentation/](http://localhost:3000/documentation/).

-To other examples of library use, you can see [some repositories](https://github.com/mia-platform/custom-plugin-lib/network/dependents?package_id=UGFja2FnZS00NTc2OTY4OTE%3D) that depend on it.
+For other examples of library use, you can see [some repositories](https://github.com/mia-platform/custom-plugin-lib/network/dependents?package_id=UGFja2FnZS00NTc2OTY4OTE%3D) that depend on it.

 # How to